pravega/pravega/documentation/src/docs/metrics.md

 }
 ```

-- `start()`: Initializes [MetricRegistry](http://metrics.dropwizard.io/3.1.0/manual/core/#metric-registries) and reporters for our Metrics service.
+- `start()`: Initializes [MetricRegistry](http://metrics.dropwizard.io/3.1.0/manual/core/#metric-registries) and Reporters for our Metric service.
-- `close()`: Performs Shutting down of Metrics service.
+- `close()`: Performs Shutting down of Metric Service.
 - `createStatsLogger()`: Creates and returns a `StatsLogger` instance, which is used to retrieve a metric and performs metric insertion and collection in Pravega code.
 - `createDynamicLogger()`: Creates a Dynamic Logger.

 ## Metric Logger — Interface StatsLogger

-Using the following interface we can register required metrics for simple types like [Counter](http://metrics.dropwizard.io/3.1.0/manual/core/#counters) and [Gauge](http://metrics.dropwizard.io/3.1.0/manual/core/#gauges) and some complex statistics type of Metric `OpStatsLogger`, through which we provide [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) and [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms).
+Using the following interface we can register required metrics for simple types like [Counter](http://metrics.dropwizard.io/3.1.0/manual/core/#counters) and [Gauge](http://metrics.dropwizard.io/3.1.0/manual/core/#gauges) and some complex statistics type of Metric like `OpStatsLogger`, through which we provide [Timer](http://metrics.dropwizard.io/3.1.0/manual/core/#timers) and [Histogram](http://metrics.dropwizard.io/3.1.0/manual/core/#histograms).

 ```java
 public interface StatsLogger {